Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

           const std::vector< std::string > deformingBodies,
           const std::vector< std::vector< std::complex< double > > > loveNumbers,
           const double bodyReferenceRadius,
-          const boost::shared_ptr< InterpolatorSettings > interpolatorSettings = NULL ):
+          const std::shared_ptr< InterpolatorSettings > interpolatorSettings = NULL ):

 If the user does not provide the key :jsonkey:`interpolator`, the same default value defined in the constructor (:literal:`NULL`) should be used to create the settings object from the :class:`nlohmann::json` object.
-To keep the behaviour of C++ Tudat applications and JSON-based Tudat applications consistent, if in the future the default interpolator settings are changed from :literal:`NULL` to e.g. :literal:`boost::make_shared< LagrangeInterpolatorSettings >( 6 )` in the constructor, this change should also be reflected in the JSON Interface.
+To keep the behaviour of C++ Tudat applications and JSON-based Tudat applications consistent, if in the future the default interpolator settings are changed from :literal:`NULL` to e.g. :literal:`std::make_shared< LagrangeInterpolatorSettings >( 6 )` in the constructor, this change should also be reflected in the JSON Interface.
 To make this happen automatically, the default values are not hard-coded in the :literal:`from_json` functions.
 Instead, an instance constructed only with the mandatory properties is used to create the actual shared pointer:

 .. code-block:: cpp

   BasicSolidBodyGravityFieldVariationSettings defaults( { }, { }, TUDAT_NAN );
-  gravityFieldVariationSettings = boost::make_shared< BasicSolidBodyGravityFieldVariationSettings >(
+  gravityFieldVariationSettings = std::make_shared< BasicSolidBodyGravityFieldVariationSettings >(
               getValue< std::vector< std::string > >( jsonObject, K::deformingBodies ),
               getValue< std::vector< std::vector< std::complex< double > > > >( jsonObject, K::loveNumbers ),
               getValue< double >( jsonObject, K::referenceRadius ),